cbrown11/PlatformContactExample/README.md

   )
 }

+### Query Platform

-2. Some useful qraphql queries but can be view via the UI.
+Some useful qraphql queries but can be view via the UI.
 Though I havent setup pub/sub which graphQL also has.

 query{